TotallyNotChase/funky-prime-generator/README.md

-# Glitch Primes Generator
+# Near Repeated Digit Primes Generator
-This is collection of curious and kinda cool programs I wrote inspired by [Max Bridgland](https://github.com/M4cs) as he was studying [Glitch Primes](https://www.youtube.com/watch?v=HPfAnX5blO0) in light of the [Riemann Hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis).
+This is collection of curious and kinda cool programs I wrote inspired by [Max Bridgland](https://github.com/M4cs) as he was studying [Glitch Primes](https://www.youtube.com/watch?v=HPfAnX5blO0) and [Near Repeated Digit Primes Generator](https://primes.utm.edu/glossary/page.php?sort=NearRepdigitPrime) in light of the [Riemann Hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis).

 # Usage
 I've used 2 languages for the collection. `python` and `C`.
 The `C` only uses the best method I came up with, whereas the `python` contains all the methods I encountered during the process.